-If Connection.Dialect belongs to the SMB 3.x dialect family and found, a new File entry MUST be created and added to the GlobalFileTable and a File.LeaseKey, as specified in section 3.2.1.5, MUST be assigned to the entry.
+If Connection.Dialect belongs to the SMB 3.x dialect family and

+Connection.SupportsDirectoryLeasing is TRUE, the client MUST search the GlobalFileTable for the parent directory of the file being opened.
+The name of the parent directory is obtained by removing the last component of the path used to search the GlobalFileTable above.
+If an entry is not found, a new File entry MUST be created and added to the GlobalFileTable and a File.LeaseKey, as specified in section 3.2.1.5, MUST be assigned to the entry.
 File.OpenTable MUST be initialized to an empty table and File.LeaseState MUST be initialized to SMB2\LEASE\NONE.